nycmeshnet/nodogsplash/README.md

 ```
 ```
 # If RedirectURL is set, the user is redirected to this URL instead.
-#
 RedirectURL http://nycmesh.net/
 ```

 There is a bug launching nodogsplash on startup in qMp.
-Nodogsplash will only launch correctly if it is started > 10 seconds after booting.
-To work around this you can edit the init file and add sleep 20
+Nodogsplash will only launch correctly if it is started more than 10 seconds after booting.
+To work around this you can edit the init file- /etc/init.d/nodogsplash and add sleep 20

 ```
 start_service() {